zhaoweny/mp-sqlite-test/README.md

 each child process maintains its own `sqlalchemy.Engine`, since the engine is not share-able.

+On child process start, `before_flush` / `after_flush` sqlalchemy event
+listener is registered.
+Whenever sqlalchemy flushes changes to the database, the shared `db_lock` is required & released to ensure serial write access to the sqlite database.

 ### multiprocessing logger setup

-this project also comes with a `QueueHandler` / `QueueListener` based, multiprocessing capable logging setup.
+this project also implements a `QueueHandler` / `QueueListener` based, multiprocessing capable logging setup.

 from the main process: